FraLaz1971/pybeginner/README.txt

 - README --> this file, contains explanations about the programs
 ## How to run the examples
-you can use your favourite IDE (Integrated Desktop Environment) like python IDLE, PyCharm, Visual Studio Code, Kdevelop, geany, ... or a console character terminal.
+You can use your favourite IDE (Integrated Desktop Environment) like python IDLE, PyCharm, Visual Studio Code, Kdevelop, geany, ... or a console character terminal, plus a text editor if you want to read the code and modify it (short scripts can be also read from terminal doing the dump of the file with cat on UNIX-like OS or type on MS win).
 ### Using python IDLE
 All the examples can be run using a Graphical User Interface based tool or Integrated Development Environment, the most